 - The Deuter backpack was again comfortable and took everything easily with plenty of room to spare.
 And that included the huge 0° sleeping bag.

 - Utility Kilt.
 I don’t know if it was the thicker material that made wearing a kilt comfortable in the lower temperatures or not, but it was fine.
 I was comfortable in it from 34°F to 60°F. I think this might well become my regular hiking attire.
 I’ll just have to get used to meeting people on the trail while wearing one.

 - Buff.
 I’ve carried one of these for ages, but not used it.
 I was surprised by how good it was.
 I turned it into a beanie and wore it instead of my thick Thinsulate hat while I sat around the fire.
 It was warm and comfortable.
 I shall be experimenting with it some more.
 It has the advantage of being very light and compressing very small.

 - Hiking Sandals.
 These were great and I appreciated the extra depth of sole making some of the more stony and sharp parts of the trail easier to hike.

 - Once again the Trangia stove and the rest of my cooking system worked great.
 Right now I see no reason to change anything.

-For a quick first test of a new hammock it all went very well.
-I’m pleased with the hammock, and looking forward to getting the underquilt so that I don’t have to carry and deal with an inflatable pad.
+It all went very well for a quick first test of a new hammock.
+I’m pleased with the hammock and looking forward to getting the underquilt so that I don’t have to carry and deal with an inflatable pad.
 Lugging around the 12′ x 10′ polypropylene tarp is a bit of a chore, so I cannot wait for the delivery of my lightweight tarp.